VoidWalkerDev/Nexa/README.md

   </a>
 </p>

+**Development has been paused for sometime as the AI at its current state is not capable of handling big projects like this.
+But the development will soon be continued in a few months, once everything is settled up.**

 Welcome to Nexa, a basic chess engine crafted purely through AI-assisted development.
 This project serves as a demonstration of basic chess engine principles and the potential of AI in software creation.

 ## Purpose